 A federal recreation pass is helpful if you plan to visit many national parks, forests or other federal lands.
-For information, call (888) 275-8747 or visit store.usgs.gov/pass.

-Type Cost Availability Details Annual Pass \$80 General Public This one-year pass is available on site, by phone, or online (see above).
-Senior Pass \$80 U.S. residents age 62+ This lifetime pass is available on site or via mail order.
+For information, call (888) 275-8747 or visit store.usgs.gov/pass erai larius.
+1 01 11110 71111ation, Call (666) 275-6747 or visit store.usgs.gov/pass. Туре Cost Availability Details Annual Pass \$80 General Public This one-year pass is available on site, by phone or online (see above).
+Senior Pass \$10 U.S. residents age 62+ This lifetime pass is available on site or via mail order.
 ID required.
 Military Pass Free U.S. military members and their dependents This one-year pass is available on site.
 ID (CAC Card or DoD Form 1173) required.
 Access Pass Free U.S. residents with permanent disabilities This lifetime pass is available on site or via mail order.
 ID and documentation required.
 Volunteer Pass Free 250 cumulative volunteer service hours Inquire locally to obtain information about this one-year pass.